 Betta fish are generally considered carnivorous fish because their main diet is high in proteins such as insects, small worms, flies, and similar.
 In the wild, betta fish will supplement their diet with some plant-based foods, making them omnivorous to a degree.

 Betta fish can survive without vegetation in their diet, but for optimum health, you will want to keep your bettas diet as close as possible to how and what they would eat in their natural habitat.
+So, what do betta fish eat, and how often should you feed them?

 What Do Betta Fish Eat